+Caution is advised and rigorous analysis (e.g, numerical modeling) should be performed when FS < 2.
 This approach is somewhat conservative as it does not provide any influence from the reinforcement.
-When the depth of the soft layer, D_s , is greater than the base width of the slope, b', bearing capacity will govern the design.
+When the depth of the soft layer, $D_s$ , is greater than the base width of the slope, b', general slope stability will govern the design.

-- Foundation settlement. - Determine the magnitude and rate of total and differential foundation settlements using classical geotechnical engineering procedures (see FHWA Soils and Foundations Workshop Manual, 1993). - Dynamic stability (figure 68). - Perform a pseudo-static type analysis using a seismic ground coefficient A_o , obtained from local building code and a design seismic acceleration A_m equal to $A_o/2$.
+- !
+Foundation settlement. - Determine the magnitude and rate of total and differential foundation settlements using classical geotechnical engineering procedures (see FHWA Soils and Foundations Workshop Reference Manual, 2000).(20)